Searches for Long-Lived Particles at the Future FCC-ee: Theoretical Landscape

 \subsubsection{Probing Cosmological Questions}

 In addition to generating light neutrino masses, HNLs can, depending on their mass, affect the history of the universe in different ways~\cite{Asaka:2005an,Asaka:2005pn,Drewes:2013gca}.
-The possibly most important motivation for HNL searches from a cosmological viewpoint lies in their potential connection to the origin(s) of the two types of matter found in the observable universe, ordinary (baryonic) matter and DM.
+From a cosmological viewpoint, the most important motivation for HNL searches may be their potential connection to the origins of baryonic matter and DM.

-\paragraph{Leptogenesis:} Leptogenesis~\cite{Fukugita:1986hr} provides an explanation for the matter-antimatter asymmetry in the observable universe~\cite{Canetti:2012zc}, known as baryon asymmetry of the universe (BAU), and relates it to the properties of neutrinos.
+\paragraph{Leptogenesis:} Leptogenesis~\cite{Fukugita:1986hr} provides an explanation for the matter-antimatter asymmetry in the observable universe~\cite{Canetti:2012zc} and relates it to the properties of neutrinos.
 In the most popular scenario (based on the Type I Seesaw), HNLs generate the BAU via their CP-violating interactions with the thermal plasma.
-While it was originally believed that this mechanism, known as leptogenesis, can operate only for HNL masses far above the electroweak scale~\cite{Davidson:2002qv}, it is now established that HNLs with masses below the TeV scale can explain the observed BAU during their production~\cite{Akhmedov:1998qx,Asaka:2005an,Asaka:2005pn} or freeze-out and decay~\cite{Pilaftsis:2003gt,Pilaftsis:2005rv}, opening up the possibility to probe the origin of matter in direct search experiments~\cite{Chun:2017spz}.
-If any HNLs with masses at or below the EW scale are discovered in the near future, FCC-ee would provide an powerful tool to study their properties, and falsify or support the hypothesis that they are responsible for the BAU.
-A minimal model within which low-scale leptogenesis can be realised is the Neutrino Minimal Standard Model ($\nu$MSM) \cite{Asaka:2005an}, in which two HNLs can simultaneously explain the neutrino masses and the BAU \cite{Asaka:2005pn} for a wide range of experimentally accessible masses, cf.~Fig.~\ref{fig:HNLsummary}.
+While it was originally believed that this mechanism only operates for HNL masses far above the EW scale~\cite{Davidson:2002qv}, it is now established that sub-TeV HNLs can produce the observed BAU during their production~\cite{Akhmedov:1998qx,Asaka:2005an,Asaka:2005pn} or freeze-out and decay~\cite{Pilaftsis:2003gt,Pilaftsis:2005rv}.
+This implies that direct experimental searches have the potential to probe the origin of matter~\cite{Chun:2017spz}.
+If any HNLs with masses at or below the EW scale are discovered in the near future, FCC-ee would provide a powerful tool to study their properties and test their connection to the BAU.
+A simple construction that supports low-scale leptogenesis is the Neutrino Minimal Standard Model ($\nu$MSM) \cite{Asaka:2005an}.
+Here, two HNLs simultaneously explain the neutrino masses and the BAU \cite{Asaka:2005pn} for a wide range of experimentally accessible masses, cf.~Figure~\ref{fig:HNLsummary}.
 Due to its minimality, the model is highly testable \cite{Hernandez:2016kel,Drewes:2016jae}.
-In particular, leptogenesis imposes further constraints on the flavour mixing pattern in addition to the experimental fits shown in Fig.~\ref{fig:triangle}, which can be tested by comparing flavoured branching ratios in displaced decays.
-Finally, if accessible, HNL-oscillations in the detectors experiments are sensitive to the HNL mass splitting \cite{Antusch:2017pkq}, a crucial parameter for leptogenesis.
+In particular, leptogenesis constrains the flavor mixing pattern beyond the experimental fits shown in Figure~\ref{fig:triangle}, which can be tested by comparing flavored branching ratios in displaced decays.
+Finally, if accessible, HNL oscillations in the detectors are sensitive to the HNL mass splitting \cite{Antusch:2017pkq}, which is a crucial parameter for leptogenesis.